- Course type: Self-paced

 Course SummaryEnhance your ability to take and pass the writing subtest of the VCLA by taking advantage of the study resources in this short course.
 Entertaining lessons, short quizzes and practice exams can ensure you're ready and able to answer writing questions you'll encounter on the exam.

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.

 About This Course

-- How to summarize persuasive and informational texts
+- Summarize persuasive and informational texts

-VCLA Writing Subtest Preparation & Registration
+VCLA Writing Subtest Exam Preparation & Registration